serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       throttle:
         burstLimit: 200
         rateLimit: 100
+    request:
+      schemas: # Optional request schema validation models that can be reused in `http` events.
+It is always defined for `application/json` content type
+        global-model:
+          name: GlobalModel # Optional: Name of the API Gateway model
+          description: "A global model that can be referenced in functions" # Optional: Description of the API Gateway model
+          schema: ${file(schema.json)}  # Valid JSON Schema
   alb:
     targetGroupPrefix: xxxxxxxxxx # Optional prefix to prepend when generating names for target groups
     authorizers: